open-education-api/open-education-api.github.io/technical/filtering-generic.md

 This mechanism is a **generic structure** that enables flexible filtering on any exposed field of a resource.
-It is **not required** and **may not be implemented** by every organisation.
+It is **not required** and **may not be implemented** by every implementing organisation.
 When unsupported, the parameter is simply ignored.

 ---